Francis, Duke of Anjou: Courting Elizabeth I

 In 1579, negotiations commenced for marrying Anjou to Elizabeth I of England.
+Anjou sent Jean de Simier, his Master of Wardrobe, to England with a casket of jewels for the Queen.
+He was a charming courtier and Elizabeth nicknamed him her "singe" or monkey.
+Anjou wrote to Elizabeth that he would keep her picture by him "till the end of his bones".

-The Duke of Anjou was in fact the only one of Elizabeth's foreign suitors to court her in person.
+Anjou was in fact the only one of Elizabeth's foreign suitors to court her in person.
 He made two visits to England, in 1579 and 1581.
 He was 24 and Elizabeth was 46.
-Despite the age gap, the two soon became very close, Elizabeth dubbing him her "frog."
-While a few believe this nickname arose from a frog-shaped earring he had given her, "frog" has been an unflattering slang nickname for the French for centuries.
+Despite the age gap, the two soon became very close, Elizabeth dubbing him her "frog" from a frog-shaped earring he had given her.
 Whether or not Elizabeth truly planned to marry Anjou is a hotly debated topic.
 She was quite fond of him, knowing that he was probably going to be her last suitor.
 The match was controversial among the English public: English Protestants warned the Queen that the "hearts [of the English people] will be galled when they shall see you take to husband a Frenchman, and a Papist ... the very common people well know this: that he is the son of the Jezebel of our age," referring to the Duke's mother, Catherine de' Medici.
 Among members of Elizabeth's Privy Council, only William Cecil, Lord Burghley, and Thomas Radclyffe, 3rd Earl of Sussex, supported the marriage scheme wholeheartedly.
 Most notable councillors, foremost among them Robert Dudley, 1st Earl of Leicester, and Sir Francis Walsingham, strongly opposed it, even warning the Queen of the hazards of childbirth at her age.